Tur\'an Number of Subdivisions of Multipartite Graphs: Preliminary Considerations

+Note that at least half of the edges of $G$ are incident to vertices in Y of degree strictly greater than $v(H)$.
+The number of pairs $(y,e)$ where $y\in Y$ and $d_G(y)>v(H)$ and $e$ is a blue edge of $J[N_G(y)]$ is therefore at least

+where the first inequality is obtained by using the Cauchy-Schwarz inequality.
+As each blue edge can only be counted $e(H)-1$ times in~\eqref{total_count}, it follows that the total number of blue edges is at least $ \frac{c'e(G)^2}{4(e(H)-1)|Y|}. $ Thus $J$ has at least $ce(G)^2/|Y|$ blue edges, where $c=c'/4(e(H)-1)$ is a constant depending only on $H$, as required. \end{proof}

+The following definition illustrates the embedding process based on the colored graph $J(G,a)$.
+Recall that if $uv$ is an edge in colored graph $J(G,a)$, then the vertices $u$ and $v$ have at least one common neighbor.

+\begin{definition} Let $G$ be a graph with bipartition $X\cup Y$ and let $a\in \mathbb{N}$.
+We call a subgraph $F$ of $J(G,a)$ \emph{helpful} if for all edges $uv$ in $F$, it is possible to choose a distinct common neighbour of $\{u,v\}$ in set $Y$, thus enabling an embedding of a copy of $F^{\text{sub}}$ into the graph $G$. \end{definition}

+In particular, the existence of an helpful copy $H$ in $J(G,a)$ implies that $H^\text{sub}$ embeds into $G$.
+Note that, by Lemma~\ref{no_red}, every red copy of $H$ in $J(G,e(H))$ is helpful.

 We summarize one more idea from~\cite{janzer2018improved} as a proposition below.
-It is usually used to embed an arbitrarily large number of vertices in the final stage of the embedding.
-For a fixed graph $H$ and a constant integer $t$, let $K_{H,t}$ denote the graph formed by a copy of $H$ and an independent vertex set $T$ with $|T|=t$, where each pair $(h,t) \in H\times T$ joins an edge.
-Below red edges and blue edges in $G_c(A)$ are defined with respect to the graph $K_{H,t}$.
+Given a graph $F$ and an integer $t$, let $K_{F,t}$ denote the graph formed by a copy of $F$ and an independent set $T$ with $t$ vertices, where $V(K_{F,t})=V(F)\cup V(T)$ and In particular, note that $L_{s,t}$ is equal to $K_{F,t}$ with $F=K_{s-1}$, Janzer (see Theorem 4 in \cite{janzer2018improved}) showed that if the colored graph has a helpful blue $K_{s-1}$ with certain properties, then there exists a helpful blue $L_{s,t}$.
+We need to generalize the result to an arbitrary graph $F$; fortunately, this follows from essentially the same proof.
+In our case, we require $F$ to be an arbitrary graph.

-\begin{prop} [See Theorem 4 of~\cite{janzer2018improved}] Suppose now the bipartite graph $G$ as in the previous lemma is $K$-almost regular with minimum degree $\delta$.
-Suppose in the colored graph $G_c(A)$ there is a proper blue copy of $H$, with vertex set $V$.
-Assume that every pair of vertices in $V$ forms a non-red edge, and the common blue neighborhood $N_b(V)$ has size $\omega(\delta)$.
-Then, we can find $t$ vertices $z_1,\cdots,z_t \in N_b(V)$, which together with $V$ form a proper blue copy of $K_{H,t}$ in $G_c(A)$. \end{prop}